HyagoOliveira/LocalizationSystem/README.md

 ![Game Data Locale Selector](/Docs~/GameDataLocaleSelector.png)

-Make sure to use your project Game Data (a Scriptable Object implementation from AbstractGameData)
+Make sure to place it as the first list item and use your project Game Data (a Scriptable Object implementation from AbstractGameData).

 ![Locale Selectors](/Docs~/LocaleSelectors.png)